-Environmental Economic Social Infrastructure Assessing and documenting the impact of the incident on natural resources Assessing and documenting the impact of the incident on the local, regional and national economy Assessing and documenting the impact to cultural and heritage and other community resources Assessing and documenting the impact to infrastructure and services Rehabilitating impacted areas where possible and measuring recovery over time Support agencies recovering response costs Rehabilitating and conserving impacted cultural and heritage resources where possible Rehabilitating or returning to service the impacted infrastructure, e.g. damaged navigation aids and restoring production Communicating to the public the impacts of the incident Facilitating the recovery of losses incurred by business as a result of the incident Restoring community services as soon as possible, e.g. re- opening beaches and boat ramps Prioritising the rebuilding of impacted infrastructure Engaging with the community to assist with the assessment and rehabilitation processes Assisting business to recover from the intangible impacts of the incident, e.g. loss of confidence in the fishery or tourism sectors Engaging with the community on the recovery process Engaging with affected stakeholders on the recovery process
+Environmental Economic Social Infrastructure Assessing and documenting the impact of the incident on natural resources Assessing and documenting the impact of the incident on the local, regional and national economy Assessing and documenting the impact to cultural and heritage and other community resources Assessing and documenting the impact to infrastructure and services Rehabilitating impacted areas where possible and measuring recovery over time reas recovering response conserving impacted costs cultural and heritage Rehabilitating or returning to service the impacted infrastructure, e.g. damaged navigation aids and restoring production Communicating to the public the impacts of the incident Facilitating the recovery of losses incurred by business as a result of the incident Restoring community services as soon as possible, e.g. re- opening beaches and boat ramps Prioritising the rebuilding of impacted infrastructure Engaging with the community to assist with the assessment and rehabilitation processes Assisting business to recover from the intangible impacts of the incident, e.g. loss of confidence in the fishery or tourism sectors Engaging with the community on the recovery process Engaging with affected stakeholders on the recovery process